Hours: Mon-Fri 8:30AM-5:00PM ET

 If you’ve been diagnosed with end-stage renal disease (ESRD), it can seem like the sky is falling around you.
 As your physician covers the different treatments, you start seeing the dollars add up.
 How could you possibly afford the support care, the dialysis, or even a transplant?
 Through the haze you hear it — Medicare insurance may also help you cover these costs.

 If you’re eligible, Medicare insurance may be able to help you afford your treatment for ESRD, regardless of your age.
-Today, we’re going to look beyond the scary name to help you know what ESRD is and how Medicare insurance can help you cover your needs.
+Today, we’re going to look beyond the scary name to help you know what ESRD is and how Medicare insurance may help you cover your needs.

 What is End-Stage Renal Disease